+353-1-416-8900REST OF WORLD

 • ID: 5204117

 Telematics is a broad term that may be applied to a wide range of automotive connectivity solutions.
-The definition of an aftermarket car telematics solution in this report includes telematics devices created by a company other than the carmakers and are retrofitted into cars mainly via OBD-II and blackbox devices based on both cellular/GNSS and RF technology.
+The analyst’s definition of an aftermarket car telematics solution in this report includes telematics devices created by a company other than the carmakers and are retrofitted into cars mainly via OBD-II and blackbox devices based on both cellular/GNSS and RF technology.
 The connected car is a major trend in the automotive industry and virtually all of the world’s leading carmakers have launched mass-market services in key regions.
 The OEM initiatives can be seen as competition for the aftermarket solutions, but there is still a growing demand for different forms of aftermarket car telematics services.
-Aftermarket telematics still has a dominant position on the market in many parts of the world.
-Several categories of aftermarket car telematics applications have become popular including roadside assistance, stolen vehicle tracking (SVT), vehicle diagnostics, usage-based insurance, dealer and inventory management, Wi-Fi hotspot as well as convenience applications targeting consumers.
+Aftermarket telematics still has a dominant position in the market in many parts of the world.
+Several categories of aftermarket car telematics applications have become popular including roadside assistance, stolen vehicle tracking (SVT), vehicle diagnostics, usage-based insurance, dealer and inventory management, Wi-Fi hotspot as well as other convenience applications targeting consumers.

 Highlights from the report: